 Our interest in unresolved tensions appreciates the existing physical realm – it enjoys a dialogue with the potent and messy world around us, interacting with it in unexpected ways and willfully results in a contemporary statement on our human condition.

-Winery and Dwelling (Transformation of a Farmhouse), Brusata di Novazzano, Ticino, CH, 2019–ongoing; 700 m²; Architecture: Atelier Amont; Collaborator(s): Stefano Dell‘Oro; Client: Private (Direct Commission); Structure: Enrico Pellegrini, Stabio (TI)
+Winery and Dwelling (Transformation of a Farmhouse), Brusata di Novazzano, Ticino, CH, 2019–2021; 700 m²; Architecture: Atelier Amont; Collaborator(s): Stefano Dell‘Oro; Client: Private (Direct Commission); Structure: Enrico Pellegrini, Stabio (TI)

 Garden, Riehen, Basel, CH, 2018; 2,200 m²; Study; Landscape: Atelier Amont; Client: Private